Men’s Golf Association

 The By-Laws guide the administration of the RLMGA.
 They were approved at the second annual meeting, and may be amended by the Executive Board as appropriate and upon approval by the general membership.

 The Executive Board is the governing body of the RLMGA.
 It consists of seven members with specific terms and job descriptions/responsibilities.
-They are:
+For 2013 they are:

 Secretary: Dave Gray 285-3958